Barbecue Stain Removal - How To Remove A BBQ Stain

 Step 2: Run the fabric under cold running water (not warmer water), letting the water run over the back of the stain so it does not spread it further.

-Step 3: Pretreat the barbecue stains with liquid laundry detergent, barely rubbing it in, but more like just coating the stain, and then let it sit for several minutes.
+Step 3: Pretreat the spot with liquid laundry detergent, barely rubbing it in, but more like just coating the stain, and then let it sit for several minutes.

 Step 4: Rinse well.